sstaub/gma3-Mbed/README.md

 # **Mbed OSC library for GrandMA3 consoles**
-An object orientated library for Mbed [https://os.mbed.com](https://os.mbed.com) framework to control GrandMA3 consoles with OSC over Ethernet UDP.
+An object orientated library for Mbed [https://os.mbed.com](https://os.mbed.com) framework to control GrandMA3 consoles with OSC over Ethernet UDP and TCP.
 The goal of the library is to have a smart toolbox to create your own hardware which covers your needing by endless combinations of hardware elements.

 ## Mbed Studio IDE
 The Mbed Studio IDE is recommanded for development.
 You can downlaod it from [https://os.mbed.com/studio/](https://os.mbed.com/studio/)